E Company, 506th Infantry Regiment (United States): Carentan

 The capture of Carentan would allow the Americans to link Omaha and Utah beaches, providing access for armor and equipment.
 The Germans were aware of its strategic importance and had established defenses.
 Donald Malarkey wrote later that Lieutenant Winters made him mortar sergeant of second platoon.

+The four-day Battle of Carentan began on 10 June 1944.
 E Company, along with Dog and Fox companies, were walking down the road to Carentan when they came to an intersection and one or two German machine gun teams began firing on them.
 Mortars and tanks soon joined the fight.
 The American soldiers all jumped into ditches for cover.
-Winters saw this and as Malarkey wrote, Winters "got hotter than I've ever seen him."
+Winters saw this and as Malarkey wrote, Winters "got hotter than I've ever seen him".
 It was a fast attack, at the end of which Malarkey said that he could hear moans and groans of wounded soldiers and occasional gun shots.
-Also at the end of the battle Winters was slightly wounded in his lower right leg by a ricocheting bullet fragment.
+Also at the end of the battle Winters suffered a minor wound in his lower right leg by a ricocheting bullet fragment.
 The Germans mounted a counterattack, but 2nd Battalion held onto Carentan.

 Casualties

-By the time the company was pulled off the line, 22 of its men had been killed in action, mostly in Stick 66, and another 43 had been wounded, for a 47% casualty rate.
-Winters' roster records that of the 139 men of Easy Company who left England on the night of 5 June, just 69 enlisted men and five officers were left: Winters; his three platoon leaders Buck Compton, Harry Welsh, and Warren Rousch; and Rousch's assistant Francis L.O’Brien.
+By the time the company was pulled off the line, 22 of its men had been killed in action, including the 17 in Stick 66, and another 43 had been wounded, for a 47% casualty rate.
+Winters' roster records that of the 139 men of Easy Company who left England on the night of 5 June, just 69 enlisted men and five officers were left: Winters; his three platoon leaders Buck Compton, Harry Welsh, and Warren Roush; and Roush's assistant Francis L. O’Brien.

-Eindhoven, the Netherlands
+Operation Market Garden

 As part of the ultimately unsuccessful Operation Market Garden, E Company was assigned to support the British forces around Eindhoven by defending the roads and bridges that would allow British armored divisions to advance into Arnhem and force a crossing over the major bridge across the Rhine in September 1944.

-E Company landed on its designated drop zone in the Sonsche Forest, northwest of Son, and marched down the road into Son behind the 2nd Battalion's other two companies.
+E Company landed on its designated drop zone in the Sonse Forest, northwest of Son, and marched down the road into Son behind the 2nd Battalion's other two companies.
 On reaching the Son Bridge, they were met by enemy harassing fire while the bridge was destroyed by the Germans.
 After the Regiment's engineers constructed a makeshift crossing, E and the rest of the 506th moved out for Eindhoven.
 These events were omitted from the Band of Brothers series, with E having been portrayed as landing in the Netherlands and then marching into Eindhoven to join up with the British Army advancing from the south.